Scarus fuscopurpureus

-Scarus fuscopurpureus, common name purple-brown parrotfish, is a species of marine ray-finned fish, belonging to the class Actinopterygii.
-It is a parrotfish in the family Scaridae.
-It occurs in the western Indian Ocean, the Red Sea, the gulf of Aden and the Persian Gulf.
-Countries in which boarder these waters include, but are not limited to Egypt, Sudan, Saudi Arabia, Yemen, Kuwait, and the United Arab Emirates.
+Scarus fuscopurpureus, common name purple-brown parrotfish, is a species of marine ray-finned fish.
+This species of parrotfish occurs in the western Indian Ocean, the Red Sea, the Gulf of Aden and the Persian Gulf.

-Naming
+Taxonomy

-Scarus fuscopurpureus was first formally described as Pseudoscarus forskalii fuscopurpureus in 1871 by the German physician and zoologist Carl Benjamin Klunzinger (1834-1914) with the type locality given as Al-Qusair, Red Sea Governorate, Egypt.
+Scarus fuscopurpureus was first formally described as Pseudoscarus forskalii fuscopurpureus in 1871 by the German physician and zoologist Carl Benjamin Klunzinger (1834-1914), with the type locality given as Al-Qusair, Red Sea Governorate, Egypt.